AlanKowalzky/coffee-house/README.md

 # Coffee House

-Responsive website project for RS School.
+Responsive website project for RS School with TypeScript and modern tooling.

 ## Description
 Coffee House is a responsive website with two pages featuring interactive elements and modern design.